Obstructions for Symplectic Lie Algebroids: Introduction

 \section{Introduction}

 Generically-nondegenerate Poisson structures have recently seen an intense increase in interest.
 The main reason for this has been the ability to effectively study them using Lie algebroids.
-Namely, in several instances it is possible to, given a Poisson structure $\pi \in {\rm Poiss}(X)$, define a Lie algebroid $\mc{A} \to X$ adhering to the same mild degeneracies as $\pi$, such that $\pi$ is in a precise sense dual to a symplectic structure in $\mc{A}$, i.e.\ a closed nondegenerate $\mc{A}$-two-form.
+Namely, in several instances it is possible to, given a Poisson structure $\pi \in {\rm Poiss}(X)$, define a~Lie algebroid $\mathcal{A} \to X$ adhering to the same mild degeneracies as $\pi$, such that $\pi$ is in a precise sense dual to a symplectic structure in $\mathcal{A}$, i.e., a closed nondegenerate $\mathcal{A}$-two-form.

-Symplectic Lie algebroids were first considered in \cite{NestTsygan01}, and have more recently been studied especially when the anchor map $\rho_\mc{A}\colon \mc{A} \to TX$ is generically an isomorphism.
-This class includes log- \cite{Cavalcanti17,GualtieriLi14,GuilleminMirandaPires14,MarcutOsornoTorres14,MarcutOsornoTorres14two}, elliptic \cite{CavalcantiKlaasse18,CavalcantiGualtieri18}, $b^k$- \cite{GuilleminMirandaWeitsman17, MirandaPlanas18two, MirandaPlanas18, Scott16} and scattering symplectic structures \cite{Lanius16}.
+Symplectic Lie algebroids were first considered in \cite{NestTsygan01}, and have more recently been studied especially when the anchor map $\rho_\mathcal{A}\colon \mathcal{A} \to TX$ is generically an isomorphism.
+This class includes log- \cite{Cavalcanti17,GualtieriLi14,GuilleminMirandaPires14,MarcutOsornoTorres14,MarcutOsornoTorres14two}, elliptic \cite{CavalcantiGualtieri18, CavalcantiKlaasse18}, $b^k$- \cite{GuilleminMirandaWeitsman17, MirandaPlanas18two, MirandaPlanas18, Scott16} and scattering symplectic structures \cite{Lanius16}.
 Through the use of symplectic Lie algebroids, powerful symplectic techniques can be brought to bear to study the associated Poisson structures, leading to various results.

 In this paper we are interested in obtaining obstructions to the existence of a symplectic structure on a Lie algebroid, and thus to their underlying Poisson structures.
-The obstructions we present here have three different flavors: they are of cohomological, homotopical, and gauge theoretical nature.
-We use the language of divisors as we developed in \cite{Klaasse18} (see also \cite{CavalcantiKlaasse18,CavalcantiGualtieri18}) to describe such Poisson structures and their associated symplectic Lie algebroids.
 While we focus in this paper primarily on Lie algebroids and their symplectic structures, these should be thought of as tools to make statements about interesting classes of Poisson structures.

-The remainder of the introduction describes each of these types of obstructions, including the known cohomological obstructions, and followed by stating the results of this paper.